PFAS Chemicals Found in Cosmetics: What You Need to Know

-Learn More on PFAS Chemicals Found in Cosmetics
+Learn More About PFAS Chemicals Found in Cosmetics

-A study by the Environmental Working Group found that several beauty and skincare products contain Teflon, the polytetrafluoroethylene or PTFE brand nameor other chemicals known as per - and polyfluorlkyl substances, known as PFAS chemicals.
+A recent investigation by the Environmental Working Group (EWG) revealed that several common beauty and skincare products contain Teflon (also known as PTFE, or polytetrafluoroethylene) and other toxic chemicals known as per- and polyfluoroalkyl substances (PFAS).

-PFAS chemicals pollute water, are persistent in the environment, and remain in the body for years.
-According to the Centers for Disease Control and Prevention, fluorinated chemicals contaminate the bodies of nearly all Americans.
+PFAS chemicals are persistent organic pollutants that contaminate drinking water, resist degradation in nature, and remain in the human body for years.
+According to the Centers for Disease Control and Prevention (CDC), nearly all Americans have measurable levels of PFAS in their blood.

 • PTFE (Teflon)